AdobeDocs/app-builder/getting_started/setup.md

 ## Next Step

-Now that you have your environment set up, you can start [building your own custom application](first_app.md).
+Now that you have your environment set up, you can start [creating your own Project Firefly application](first_app.md).